kendymann/fittrackapp/README.md

 - Tailwind CSS v4 for styling
 - React Hook Form with Yup validation
 - Axios for API calls

-## Why I Built This

-I got fed up switching between apps mid-workout.
-I'd start with Hevy for bench press, switch to Strava for a run, then use some other app for basketball.
-My workout data was fragmented and I couldn't see patterns across different activity types.

-This app treats a workout session as a collection of activities, which matches how I actually train.
-I might do strength training followed by cardio, or mix sports with some accessory work.
-Now I can log everything in one session and see my complete fitness picture.

 ## Running the App